Flight (2012 film): Critical response

-Flight received mostly positive reviews, and has an approval rating of 78% based on a sample of 236 critics on Rotten Tomatoes, with a weighted average of 6.90/10.
+Flight received mostly positive reviews, and has an approval rating of 77% based on a sample of 239 critics on Rotten Tomatoes, with a weighted average of 6.90/10.
 The site's consensus states "Robert Zemeckis makes a triumphant return to live-action cinema with Flight, a thoughtful and provocative character study propelled by a compelling performance from Denzel Washington".
-Metacritic gives the film a weighted average score of 76 out of 100 based on reviews from 40 critics.
-Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.
+Metacritic gives the film a weighted average score of 76 out of 100 based on reviews from 40 critics, indicating "generally favorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Washington's performance received praise.
 The Hollywood Reporters Todd McCarthy wrote that the film "provides Denzel Washington with one of his meatiest, most complex roles, and he flies with it".
 Roger Ebert of the Chicago Sun-Times gave the film four out of four, writing "Flight segues into a brave and tortured performance by Denzel Washington—one of his very best.
 Not often does a movie character make such a harrowing personal journey that keeps us in deep sympathy all of the way."
 He also noted the plane's upside-down flight scene was "one of the most terrifying flight scenes I've ever witnessed" and called the film "nearly flawless".
 Ebert went on to name the film the sixth best of 2012.
 Although the film was not nominated for Best Picture, he later noted that it deserved to be.
 Entertainment Weekly wrote, "Denzel Washington didn't get an Oscar nod for nothing: His performance as an alcoholic airline pilot ensnared by his own heroics is crash-and-burn epic".

 The film received some criticism from pilots who questioned its realism, particularly the premise of a pilot being able to continue flying with a significant substance-abuse problem.
 The Air Line Pilots' Association dismissed the film as an inaccurate portrayal of an air crew and stated that "we all enjoy being entertained, but a thrilling tale should not be mistaken for the true story of extraordinary safety and professionalism among airline pilots".
 Airline pilot Patrick Smith also commented that "a real-life Whitaker wouldn't survive two minutes at an airline, and all commercial pilots—including, if not especially, those who've dealt with drug or alcohol addiction—should feel slandered by his ugly caricature".
-The pilot also criticised the portrayal of the relationship between copilot and captain, the decision of Whitaker to increase speed dangerously in a storm, and the ultimate dive and crash landing of Whitaker's aircraft.
+The pilot also criticized the portrayal of the relationship between copilot and captain, the decision of Whitaker to increase speed dangerously in a storm, and the ultimate dive and crash landing of Whitaker's aircraft.